Why this website about the Bible and God?

 Then go to the INDEX list and:

-to get a general introduction, go to: OV – Overview: The big picture.
+To get a general introduction, CLICK on: OV – Overview: The big picture.

-to get into some of the basic issues involved, go to: CA – Confronting assumptions.
+To get into discussions of some of the controversial issues involved, CLICK on: CA – Confronting assumptions.

-You can also ask questions, make comments and give feedback.
-Just CLICK on “Your Comments”.
+You can also ask questions, make comments and suggestions and give other feedback.
+Just CLICK on “Your Comments”, write what you are thinking and send.
 And get replies.